sofa-framework/doc/components/topology/mapping/subsettopologicalmapping.md

 <!-- generate_doc -->
 # SubsetTopologicalMapping

-This class is a specific implementation of TopologicalMapping where the destination topology is a subset of the source topology.
+TopologicalMapping where the destination topology is a subset of the source topology.
 The implementation currently assumes that both topologies have been initialized correctly.

 __Target__: Sofa.Component.Topology.Mapping